 Raise Funds For CCL Nationally

 As a Citizens’ Climate Lobby (CCL) volunteer, you’re already making a difference by building political will in your community.
-Thank you so much for your hard work!

 Many volunteers also support CCL financially.
-We appreciate your donations.
+We appreciate your donations because they allow us to build the resources for CCL volunteers to work your magic!
+Thank you so much for your hard work and support!

 Sometimes our dedicated volunteers want to go above and beyond by organizing a fundraising campaign for CCL or its sister organization, Citizens’ Climate Education (CCE).
-It’s another great way to make a difference.
-You can learn more about that here.
-Raising money can be fun and satisfying--just ask our development team!
+It’s another great way to make a difference, and you can use the step-by-step guide provided here to do it easily.
+Raising money can be fun and satisfying—just ask our development team!

 What's the difference between CCL and CCE?

-Citizens Climate Education is a 501(c)(3) non-profit organization.
+Citizens Climate Education (CCE) is a 501(c)(3) nonprofit organization.
 501(c)(3) organizations are not allowed to endorse or oppose political candidates, or donate money or time to political campaigns.
 Although 501(c)(3) organizations are allowed to allocate some time and expenses to lobbying, CCE chooses to leave all direct lobbying to CCL.
 Donations made to 501(c)(3) organizations are deductible to the full extent of the law as charitable contributions.
 Financial information for CCE can be found on CCE’s website.

 Your goal should be bold, but realistic.
-Some considerations that might impact your goal setting include the amount of time you can devote towards fundraising and the size and composition of your personal and business networks.
+Some considerations that might impact your goal setting include the amount of money you intend to donate to start the campaign, the amount of time you can devote to fundraising, and the size of your personal and business networks.

 - Have a birthday coming up?
 Rather than receiving gifts, ask for birthday donations to CCL.